How does Rest Less make money

 Safety can mean different things to different people – from the likelihood of civil unrest or terrorism to whether you can drink tap water or wear jewellery in public.

 For further holiday inspiration, head over to our travel section.
-Or you can browse travel deals below.
+Or you can find holiday deals using the button below.

 Note: Although these are generally the safest countries in the world, as with any destination, it’s important to take the usual precautions to guard against petty theft, such as pickpocketing and ATM scams, and use common sense while travelling.
 Try to stay aware of your surroundings, keep valuables safe, and follow any local advice.